How to keep your Exhaust Manifold in check

 - Because access to the studs or bolts will be limited, use a high quality performance 12 point socket (with thinner walls).
 Lower priced imported sockets often have very thick walls making the sockets ineffective for precision work.

-- To prevent the bolts from loosening, use a high temp silicone sealant like Lock-Tite.
+- To prevent the bolts from loosening, use a high temp silicone sealant like Lock-Tite™.

 - Tighten in a circular, hop-scotch pattern as you would on a cylinder head.
 Re-tighten after 10 hours.
-If working on a torque-to-yield head bolt setup, as on a Deutz diesel, call us toll free at 1.800.233.6539 for the Deutz Workshop manual.
-You’ll need it!
+If working on a torque-to-yield head bolt setup as on a Deutz, we have head bolts available here on our website or you can call us toll free at 800-233-6539 or e-mail us at info@foleyengines.com for any other parts needs or engine questions.
+We are different; we want to help!